kb-dk/solr-and-snippets/README.md

 ## The Snippet Server and its arguments

+The scripts and transforms are in the directory exports.
+For ADL the following are available

+* open-seadragon-config.xq (web service providing JSON for OSD)
+* present.xq (general purpose presentation script)

+For letters we have in addition

+* save.xq (updates the TEI header in the letter project.
+Data recieved in JSON).
+Returns a SOLR document in XML
+* volume.xq (renders a table of content for a volume

-All the Snippet Server scripts support these arguments
+Most the Snippet Server scripts support these arguments

 * doc -- the name of the document to be rendered or transformed
 * id  -- the id of a part inside the doc which is to be treated
-* c   -- if there are more sub-collections inside the data set, c is the name of the dirctory where doc is to be retrieved
+* c   -- if there are more sub-collections inside the data set, c is the name of the dirctory where doc is to be retrieved.
+Default is 'text' for ADL
 * op  -- is the operation to be performed upon the document doc.
-The default op is render, which implies that doc is transformed into HTML
+The default op is 'render', which implies that doc is transformed into HTML.
+Another possiblity is 'solrize' which returns a solr <add> ... </add> which is ready to be sent to SOLR